 2. Pong Duet Hot Spring

 It is the biggest geyser hot spring in Thailand.
-It is located at the top of a steep nature trail in the Huay Nam Dung National Park.
+This Chiang dao hot spring is located at the top of a steep nature trail in the Huay Nam Dung National Park.
 Here the spring is about 2 metres high and the water temperature could be as high as 99 degrees celsius, so be careful.

 There are three large ponds here out of which there is a geyser that shoots a water spout skywards at regular intervals.
 You also have the option to take a mineral water bath and enjoy the plethora of benefits it offers.